-With yesterday’s passing of the farm bill through the Senate, H.R.2 – Agriculture Improvement Act of 2018 is getting ready to be sent to Trump to sign and become law.
+With the passing of “The Farm Bill” through the Senate, H.R.2 – Agriculture Improvement Act of 2018 is getting ready to be sent to President Trump to sign and become law.
 In a throwback to old-school politics of passing laws, senate leaders on both sides of the aisle came together to strip out most controversy, throwing out higher restrictions on the Food Stamp program in an effort to pass something before the ship really starts rocking in January.
 This bill is expected to pass without issue as it clears its last major hurdle.

 The biggest piece of this legislature is the legalization of the hemp industry.
 This could be a huge boom for farmers, producers, retailers and consumers of CBD and other hemp products.
 It could also mean a lifeline for struggling farms hurt by the Trump tariffs.
 How the legalization of the Hemp industry effects the hemp economy remains to be seen, but we’re hopeful easier access to raw materials means less anxiety for patients suffering from illnesses that can be managed using lifesaving CBD prescriptions and products.
 However, this bill also includes somewhat of a bailout for farmers, which could have undesired affects on our economy and aging food production chain.